Uranite/aom-psy101-win-build/README.md

 - License: BSD 2-Clause "Simplified" License

 ## License
 The compiled builds are distributed under the BSD 2-Clause "Simplified" License.
+See the [LICENSE.aom-psy101](https://github.com/Uranite/aom-psy101-win-build/blob/master/LICENSE.aom-psy101) file for more information.
-See the [LICENSE](https://github.com/Uranite/aom-psy101-win-build/blob/master/LICENSE) file for more information.
+However, the contents of this repository itself (i.e., the build script and this README) are licensed under the MIT License.
+See the LICENSE file for more information.